Antonio Gibson Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- Over his two career matchups against them, Gibson has averaged 121.5 rushing yards against the Cowboys, 55.0 more than his over/under in Sunday's game.
+- Against the Cowboys, Gibson has averaged 121.5 rushing yards per game over his two career matchups, 55.0 more yards than his over/under in Sunday's game.

-- Gibson has had a rushing touchdown in every matchup versus the Cowboys, and had multiple TDs in one of those games.
+- In all two games versus the Cowboys Gibson has rushed for a touchdown, and had multiple TDs in one of those games.

-- Gibson will go up against a Cowboys squad that allows 111.1 rushing yards per game and is the NFL's 14th-ranked rush defense.
+- The Cowboys have the NFL's 14th-ranked defense against the run, allowing 111.1 yards per game.

-- The Cowboys have given up 11 rushing touchdowns, 16th in the league.
+- This year the Cowboys have allowed 11 rushing TDs.
+They are ranked 16th in the league in that category.

 Recent Performances

-- In last week's matchup with the Raiders, Gibson picked up 88 yards on 23 carries.
+- Gibson put together an 88-yard rushing performance in last week's matchup with the Raiders, carrying the ball 23 times.

-- Gibson tacked on five catches for 23 yards and scored one receiving touchdown.
+- He also caught five passes for 23 yards and scored one touchdown through the air.

 Gibson's Washington Teammates